mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

 Spline Interpolation
 --------------------

-The :class:`.SplinePotential` class can be used to smoothly interpolate between two different potential forms within the same potential curve: one potential function acts below a given cutoff (referred to as the detachment point) and the other potential function takes over at larger separations (acting above a second cutoff called the attachment point).
+The :class:`~atsim.potentials.spline.SplinePotential` class can be used to smoothly interpolate between two different potential forms within the same potential curve: one potential function acts below a given cutoff (referred to as the detachment point) and the other potential function takes over at larger separations (acting above a second cutoff called the attachment point).
 An exponential interpolating spline acts between the detachment and attachment points to provide a smooth transition between the two potential curves.

 .. seealso::

     * :ref:`Splining with potable <aspot-splining>` - description of how to do splining with potable rather than using the Python API.

-The :class:`.SplinePotential` class aims to automatically determine spline coefficients such that the resultant, interpolated,  potential curve is continuous in its first and second derivatives.
-The analytical form of the interpolating spline is (where :math:`r_{ij}` is interatomic separation and :math:`B_{0..5}` are the spline coefficients calculated by the :class:`.SplinePotential` class):
+The :class:`~atsim.potentials.spline.SplinePotential` class aims to automatically determine spline coefficients such that the resultant, interpolated,  potential curve is continuous in its first and second derivatives.
+The analytical form of the interpolating spline is (where :math:`r_{ij}` is interatomic separation and :math:`B_{0..5}` are the spline coefficients calculated by the :class:`~atsim.potentials.spline.SplinePotential` class):

 .. math::

     U(r_{ij}) = \exp \left( B_0 + B_1 r_{ij} + B_2 r_{ij}^2 + B_3 r_{ij}^3 + B_4 r_{ij}^4 + B_5 r_{ij}^5 \right)

-The :class:`.SplinePotential` has a number of applications, for example:
+The :class:`~atsim.potentials.spline.SplinePotential` has a number of applications, for example:

-    *   certain potential forms can become attractive in an unphysical manner at small separations (an example is the so-called Buckingham catastrophe); :class:`.SplinePotential` can be used to combine an appropriate repulsive potential at short separations whilst still using the other form for equilibrium and larger separations.
+    *   certain potential forms can become attractive in an unphysical manner at small separations (an example is the so-called Buckingham catastrophe); :class:`~atsim.potentials.SplinePotential` can be used to combine an appropriate repulsive potential at short separations whilst still using the other form for equilibrium and larger separations.
     *   similarly different potential forms may be better able to express certain separations than others.
 For instance the :func:`~atsim.potentials.potentialforms.zbl` potential is often used to describe the high energy interactions found in radiation damage cascades but must be combined with another potential to describe equilibrium properties.